EliAndrewC/l7r/setting/l7r.md

 #### Imperial Roads: a Special Case

 The Empire's 50,000-mile Imperial road network is an extraordinary investment for a premodern state.
-Heavy maintenance, waystations staffed roughly every mile, no tolls collected anywhere along the system - by historical standards this is dramatic over-investment, and most premodern empires either failed to maintain such networks at all (Imperial Rome's roads decayed within a generation after the Western Empire's collapse) or recouped their costs through tolls (Tokugawa Japan's sekisho on the gokaidō, Imperial China's various transit tax stations).
+Heavy maintenance, waystations staffed roughly every mile, no tolls collected anywhere along the system - by historical standards this is dramatic over-investment, and most premodern road networks of comparable ambition either decayed for lack of maintenance funding (Imperial Rome's roads were essentially gone within a generation of the Western collapse) or fragmented into a patchwork of local tolls extracted by individual lords, towns, and barrier stations (medieval European roads, Sengoku Japanese sekisho, the various transit-tax stations of the late dynasties of imperial China).

-Rokugan chose differently for two reasons.
+The no-tolls policy itself is actually well-grounded in imperial Chinese fiscal best practice: Tang and Song administrators understood and explicitly argued the deadweight-loss principle, that tolls on a unified empire's main road network suppressed trade more than they generated revenue, and that any state with the central fiscal capacity to fund roads through general taxation should do so.
+What is unusual about Rokugan is not the no-tolls choice itself - which any Tang or Song scholar-official would have endorsed - but the consistent multi-century maintenance of the underlying road investment that makes the no-tolls policy economically viable.
+Most empires that initially banned tolls eventually drifted back toward toll systems when central fiscal capacity weakened (this was the trajectory of late Yuan and late Ming, and of the late Qing under the *likin* internal-customs system).
+Rokugan's distinction is that the Imperial road investment has been sustained, not that the Imperial road tolls have been absent.

+That sustained investment is what calls for explanation, and there are two of them.

 First, the Empire has been blessed in certain reigns with Emperors who counted prophets of Daikoku, the Fortune of Wealth, among their close advisors.
 Such prophets do not understand modern economic principles or supply-and-demand curves, but their attunement to Daikoku grants them direct insight into the consequences of fiscal decisions across spans of time no ordinary planner could reason about.
-Hantei the Tenth, in particular, was advised by such a prophet when he made the foundational decisions: heavy and ongoing road investment funded from the Imperial treasury, and the elimination of all tolls anywhere on the Imperial road network.
-Both decisions were structurally counter-cyclical and would have been impossible to justify with the analytical tools available to the Imperial bureaucracy; the prophet's vision was that these investments would pay for themselves many times over in the centuries that followed, through commerce that would not otherwise have been possible, regional integration that would prevent or end wars, and stability that would let the Empire prosper in ways otherwise unreachable.
+Hantei the Tenth, in particular, was advised by such a prophet when he made the foundational decisions: the elimination of all tolls anywhere on the Imperial road network, and (more critically) the establishment of a permanent Imperial commitment to ongoing road maintenance funded from the central treasury.
+The no-tolls choice was within the realm of normal Imperial bureaucratic reasoning - several previous Emperors had reduced toll systems, citing the same trade-suppression arguments familiar from Tang and Song administrative practice - but the commitment to *permanent and substantial* central funding for maintenance was the harder choice, and the one ordinary planners would have been reluctant to make in any given fiscal year.
+The prophet's vision was that this investment would pay for itself many times over in the centuries that followed, through commerce that would not otherwise have been possible, regional integration that would prevent or end wars, and stability that would let the Empire prosper in ways otherwise unreachable.

 Second, and as a Doyalist matter that the in-fiction characters do not articulate but the worldbuilding consciously enacts: this is the kind of world that real historical premodern populations *believed* themselves to be living in, even when their actual governments fell short.
 Rokugan is portrayed as enacting the historical ideals of rule of law and the justice of heaven to a degree that real-world historical equivalents rarely achieved.
 When PCs pass by a farming village, they are not participating in a system that is literally starving those inhabitants - they are taking part in a society that, by premodern standards, governs unusually well.
 The well-maintained road network is an example of this working in practice.